 Suicide prevention policy in the UK has, in recent decades, developed and expanded considerably as concerns around suicide rates have intensified.
 In England it has, since September 2012, taken the form of an integrated Government strategy – Preventing Suicide in England: a cross-government outcomes strategy to save lives – whose aim, principally, is to prevent people from taking their own lives.
 Since 2017 it has included a commitment to reduce the rate of suicides in England by 10% by 2020/21, which the Government will measure against the rate of registered suicides in 2015.

 This builds on the previous Government strategy, which was led by the Department of Health and was established by the Labour Government in 2002.
 More than this earlier initiative, however, the current iteration of the Strategy operates deliberately and explicitly at a cross-Government level which involves a variety of different, albeit overlapping, policy areas.
 These include health, as well as the transport, social security, education, defence, media, and justice policy briefs.

-This briefing paper begins with a statistical overview of suicide rates throughout the UK over time, using the latest data from the Office of National Statistics, which were published in September 2017.
-These show that in Great Britain in 2016 there were 5,821 recorded suicides.
+This briefing paper begins with a statistical overview of suicide rates throughout the UK over time, using the latest data set from the Office of National Statistics, which was published in September 2018.
+This shows that in United Kingdom in 2017 there were 5,821 recorded suicides.
 This number of deaths equates to an age-standardised suicide rate of 10.1 deaths per 100,000 population, which is a significant increase on previous years and the highest rate recorded since 2002.
 It is also, nevertheless, lower than rates recorded in the 1980s and 1990s.

 Section three considers national and local oversight of suicide prevention measures, including the two reports produced by the House of Commons Health Select Committee as a result of its Suicide Prevention Inquiry which took place during 2016-2017.

 Given the cross-Government nature of the UK Government’s Strategy, which is also, to varying degrees, a feature of strategies developed by the devolved administrations, this briefing paper considers of each of the policy areas upon which suicide prevention plans touch individually, taking each in turn.
 These are: